DETAILED ACTION

 Regarding Claim 8:

-Wang further discloses the method of claim 1 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), comprising: selectively modifying the perturbation, by selectively adding or subtracting component perturbations, until the successful attack condition is satisfied (Wang Section 3.2 “Target adversarial attack means we intentionally make a network give a specific wrong answer for a given sample.
+Wang further discloses the method of claim 1 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), comprising: selectively modifying the perturbation, by selectively adding or subtracting component perturbations, until a successful attack is observed (Wang Section 3.2 “Target adversarial attack means we intentionally make a network give a specific wrong answer for a given sample.
 For example, given a sample x with label a, we slightly modify it to x’ which the attacked network will recognized as t.”).

 Regarding Claim 9:

-Wang further discloses the method of claim 6 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), comprising: selectively modifying the perturbation, by selectively adding or subtracting component perturbations, until the successful attack condition is satisfied (Wang Section 3.2 “Target adversarial attack means we intentionally make a network give a specific wrong answer for a given sample.
-For example, given a sample x with label a, we slightly modify it to x’ which the attacked network will recognized as t.”) and wherein the component perturbations are principal direction vectors of a principal direction matrix computed via the singular value decomposition (Wang Section 3 SVD is simply a PCA of the known inputs; 3.1 PCA Model Building and 3.2).
+Wang further discloses the method of claim 6 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), comprising: selectively modifying the perturbation, by selectively adding or subtracting component perturbations, until a successful attack is observed (Wang Section 3.2 “Target adversarial attack means we intentionally make a network give a specific wrong answer for a given sample.
+For example, given a sample x with label a, we slightly modify it to x’ which the attacked network will recognized as t.”); and wherein the component perturbations are principal direction vectors of a principal direction matrix computed via the singular value decomposition (Wang Section 3 SVD is simply a PCA of the known inputs; 3.1 PCA Model Building and 3.2).

 Regarding Claim 21:

-Wang further discloses the method of claim 1 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), wherein each input comprises image data, liar data or radar data (Wang Fig. 4-7).
+Wang further discloses the method of claim 1 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), wherein each input comprises image data, lidar data or radar data (Wang Fig. 4-7).

 Claim Rejections - 35 USC § 103